Please ensure JavaScript is enabled for purposes of website accessibility Getting Patients Started | TEPEZZA® (teprotumumab-trbw) for HCPs

 • Once treatment is started, be sure to ask your patients about their results with TEPEZZA as well as any possible adverse reactions after every infusion

-Download the TEPEZZA Access Roadmap, or speak with your Horizon Representative for more
+Download the TEPEZZA Access Roadmap, or speak with your Amgen Representative for more

 detailed information on the steps to get your patients started on TEPEZZA.